Stakedllc/code-samples/eth2/README.md

 # Provison ETH2 Validators

-Navigate to the subfolder of your preferred language and let's spin up some validators!
+Follow along to spin up ETH2 validators!

 ## Getting Started

 ### Generate a Withdrawal Key
 An ETH2 withdrawal key is required before you can provision validators.
 The withdrawal key controls your stake on ETH2, and can be used for any number of validators.

 For the purposes of this walkthrough, we'll use the prysmatic labs validator image to generate a withdrawal key.
-First, you'll need [Docker installed](https://docs.docker.com/get-docker/), then head over to the command line, and run the following command:
+First, you'll need [Docker](https://docs.docker.com/get-docker/) installed, then head over to the command line, and run the following command:

 ```
 docker run -it -v "$PWD:/data" --network="host" gcr.io/prysmaticlabs/prysm/validator:latest accounts create --keystore-path=/data --password=example